ghoomfrog/silili/README.md

 # mank si

-aj! am a sa ta spi a al sa klip! in sa ti, ta a un ✨man u lil si✨! mi kint a mas am!
+aj! am a sa ta spi a al sa klip! in sa ti, ta a un ✨man u lil si✨! mi kint a maw am!

 a in [tiskult u lil si](https://discord.gg/82T6nUatnk) kaj ta a nu in sa.